 How did Hurricane Katrina develop?

-Hurricane Katrina developed from a tropical depression, a low-pressure area with a loosely connected group of thunderstorms over the southeastern Bahamas.
-The tropical depression strengthened, and its circular motion became more organized until it was a tropical storm with wind speeds between 39 and 73 mph.
-As it approached Florida, wind speeds picked up to 74 mph and greater, making Katrina a Category 1 hurricane.
+Hurricane Katrina originated as a tropical depression over the southeastern Bahamas, marked by a cluster of loosely connected thunderstorms.
+The tropical depression strengthened and its circular motion became more organized.
+It progressed to become a tropical storm, characterized by wind speeds ranging from 39 to 73 mph.
+As it approached Florida, the wind speeds intensified, surpassing 74 mph, which elevated Hurricane Katrina to a Category 1 hurricane.

 When was Hurricane Katrina, and where did it hit?

-Hurricane Katrina first made landfall on Aug.
-25, 2005, in Florida, weakening to a tropical storm as it briefly passed over land.
-It regained strength as its path turned northwest.
-The storm traveled the Gulf of Mexico and then made landfall on the Gulf Coast in southeast Louisiana near the town of Buras, on Aug.
-29, 2005.
-Katrina moved north along the Louisiana coast and made landfall again later the same day at the mouth of the Pearl River at the Louisiana/Mississippi border.
+Hurricane Katrina first made landfall in Florida on August 25, 2005, initially as a hurricane and later weakened to a tropical storm while passing over land.
+It regained strength as it moved northwest through the Gulf of Mexico.
+On August 29, 2005, Hurricane Katrina made its major landfall on the Gulf Coast, near the town of Buras in southeast Louisiana.
+It continued moving north along the Louisiana coast and later made a second landfall at the mouth of the Pearl River, at the border of Louisiana and Mississippi.

 What category was Hurricane Katrina?